solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 TODO: Need to replace all relative path links.

-To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD] article.
+To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD][Continuous Integration / Continuous Delivery] article.

 ## Containerizing layers with Docker